KxSystems/ml/README.md

 The Machine Learning Toolkit is a comprehensive suite designed to empower kdb+/q users with advanced machine learning capabilities.
 It offers a robust and flexible framework for addressing a wide range of tasks, including time series analysis, natural language processing, and automated machine learning.
 By integrating seamlessly with kdb+/q, the toolkit facilitates efficient data handling and processing, leveraging both traditional machine learning techniques and modern NLP models.

-The repository is structured as four modules: ml and nlp can each be used independently for their respective feature sets, as further described below; automl builds upon ml and nlp to deliver automated machine learning capabilities; and a utility shim which is used by the toolkit to load PyKX or EmbedPy, which ensure seamless interoperability between Python and kdb+/q in either environment.
+The repository is structured as four modules: ml and nlp can each be used independently for their respective feature sets, [as further described below](#components); automl builds upon ml and nlp to deliver automated machine learning capabilities; and a utility shim which is used by the toolkit to load PyKX or EmbedPy, which ensure seamless interoperability between Python and kdb+/q in either environment.

 ## Getting started

 To get up and running quickly, start by pulling the Docker image, which comes pre-installed with all dependencies specified in requirements_pinned.txt.
-This allows you to dive straight into testing and exploring the toolkit's capabilities without the need for additional setup.
+This allows you to dive straight into trying out our [examples](examples/) and exploring the toolkit's capabilities without the need for additional setup.

 ```bash
 git clone https://github.com/KxSystems/ml.git ml